swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 }
 ```

-And at the point of use, the compiler will make sure `RangeStorage` is initialized once for each wrapper application, and stored at a scope outside of the instances.
+And at the point of use, the compiler will make sure `RangeStorage` is initialized once for each wrapper application and stored at a scope outside of the instances.
 Later on, when multiple instances of `Hud` are initialized, they'll all be given access to the same `$shared` properties.
 Suggestions on how to name the `$shared` property would be much appreciated. 🙂

 ```swift
 struct Hud {